koliseoapi/help/content/users/permissions.md

 1. {{< login >}}
 1. {{< open-event-edition >}}
 1. In the sidebar menu, select **Event > Permissions**.
-1. Select the user that you want to assign permissions to, mark the checkboxes and click the **Save** button.
+1. Select the user that you want to assign permissions to, mark the checkboxes and click **Save**.

    ![The permissions page](/img/screenshots/users/permissions-edit.avif)